What is Measles?

 Measles is a very contagious virus that spreads easily through the air.
 It can cause serious illness in some people.
 Symptoms include fever, cough, running nose, red eyes, and a rash.

 The best way to prevent measles is by getting vaccinated.
-Vaccines are provided at public health units and pharmacies throughout the province.
-For up-to-date measles cases and exposures in BC, visit the BC Centre for Disease Control Website.
+Connect with your Community Health Nurse (CHN) for vaccination.
+If you are unable to receive a vaccine in your community, vaccines are provided at public health units and pharmacies throughout the province.
+For up-to-date measles cases and exposures in BC, visit the BC Centre for Disease Control measles webpage, which includes a

 How Measles Spreads